LeGriffon/chatroom-task/readme.md

-# Chatroom Full Stack Task
+# Chatroom Full Stack Project
-This git repo is built for the full stack task of Ubiquiti's full-stack engineer position recruitment process.

 The task is to create a chatroom web application that allows multiple users to login/logout and send/receive messages simultaneously.